Southend Faith and Belief Network

 The council has a long history of working with the diverse faith and belief community in Southend which is making an immense contribution to the wellbeing of residents in Southend.
 They provide spiritual guidance and also get involved in serving the most disadvantaged in Southend, from food, housing and employment based activities, through to using their assets to host play groups, sports clubs and social and community events.

-The work of Southend’s Faith and Belief Network has naturally evolved in the last few months.
-The leaders have been meeting monthly to discuss issues such as safety compliance, the health and wellbeing of community members, support for the Afghanistan and Ukrainian families in Southend on Sea, where they have been able to support their community needs and have generally been getting involved in projects happening across the Council as well as working solidly to support their own congregations.
+The work of Southend’s Faith and Belief Network has naturally evolved since then.
+The members have been meeting monthly to discuss issues such as safety compliance, the health and wellbeing of community members, support for the Afghanistan and Ukrainian families in Southend on Sea, where they have been able to support their community needs and have generally been getting involved in projects happening across the City as well as working solidly to support their own congregations.

-Last year's tragic events related to the death of Sir David Amess brought us together as a network with ideas such as the 1000 Conversations, the Unite in the Light event at the Cliffs Pavilions (23 plus congregations represented) and Eid in the Park with over 4k residents attending we come together as a group, to be a powerful one united voice and group.
+The tragic events related to the death of Sir David Amess in 2021 brought us together as a network with ideas such as the 1000 Conversations, the 2022 Unite in the Light event at the Cliffs Pavilions (23 plus congregations represented) and Eid in the Park with over 4k residents attending.
+We come together many times as a group, to be a powerful, united voice and group and the Southend City Council joined the Essex Faith Covenant.

 To read about how the Council handles your data please visit our Privacy notice: Southend-on-Sea City Council Privacy Notice